rohithalla/rohithalla/README.md

 # Hello, World! 👋

-I'm Rohith Alla, a passionate Data Engineer with a strong analytical mindset and a dedication to continuous learning.
+I'm Rohith Alla, a passionate ML Engineer with a strong analytical mindset and a dedication to continuous learning.
 Welcome to my GitHub profile! ✨

 ## About Me

-- 🧑‍💼 Currently employed as a Data Engineer at SpringML, Inc.
+- 🧑‍💼 Currently employed as a ML application Engineer at Egen.
 - 🎓 Graduated from the Indian Institute of Information Technology Sricity.
 - ⚡ Highly analytical individual with a strong aptitude for learning and collaborative skills.